roamiiing/dploy/website/src/difference-between-modes.md

 Your application is built using the `Dockerfile` and then automatically started.
 In this mode, dploy handles the loading of the `.env` file and sets the variables inside the application container.

-Networking is similar to `dev` mode, with container ports exposed on random free ports.
+Networking in run mode works similarly to dev mode, with container ports exposed on random free ports.
+However, all containers use the bridge network internally.
+In the .env file, you'll notice that the APP_POSTGRES_URL variable's host is set to project_postgres_default.
+Additionally, this bridge network is shared among all projects using dploy, allowing you to develop microservices easily.

+Essentially, run mode combines the features of both `dev` and `deploy` modes, offering the convenience of local development with the structure of remote deployment.

 ![dploy_run_mode_containers](assets/dploy_run_mode_containers.png)